Destinations · The Salon

 For Couples — How We’d Plan Three Days

-Day Two — Morning at the hotel.
-Transfer to a quiet beach (Elia or Agios Sostis — not Super Paradise unless that's the whole point).
+Morning: breakfast at the hotel.
+Transfer to a quiet beach (Elia or Agios Sostis — not Super Paradise unless that’s the whole point).
 Swim.
 Sunbathe.
 Light lunch at a beach taverna.
-Return by late afternoon.
+Return to the hotel by late afternoon.
 Shower and rest.
-This is the night you engage with the scene — late dinner somewhere worth a reservation, Pierro's after for a drink, JackieO' if the night is calling you.

-Day Three — Breakfast at the hotel.
+Breakfast at the hotel.
 One last beach swim or a spa treatment.
 Late lunch.
 Pack.
 Late afternoon transfer to the airport.
-The pacing rewards slowness.
-You're not sprinting through.
-You're settling in.

 The Legal Moment (And Why It Matters)

-Greece legalized same-sex marriage in February 2024 — becoming the first Christian Orthodox country in the world to do so, simultaneously extending parental rights to allow same-sex couples to adopt.
-This wasn't a gradual shift; it was a specific, deliberate legislative act by a country that had been moving toward it for years.
+Greece legalized same-sex marriage in February 2024 — becoming the first Christian Orthodox country in the world to do so, and simultaneously extending parental rights to allow same-sex couples to adopt.
+This wasn’t a gradual shift; it was a specific, deliberate legislative act by a country that had been moving toward it for years.
 Civil unions had existed since 2015.
 The conversion therapy ban for minors came in 2022.
 The marriage law completed an arc.

 For visitors to Mykonos, the practical consequence is simple: your relationship is legally recognized on Greek soil.
 The political consequence is larger: a country whose national identity is deeply tied to Orthodox Christianity chose to extend full legal equality.
 That is worth knowing before you arrive.